oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 ## Using the scripts to create a PV and PVC

-Prior to running the `create-pv-pvc.sh` script, make a copy of the `create-pv-pvc-inputs.yaml` file, and uncommented and explicitly configure the `weblogicDomainStoragePath` property in the inputs file.
+Prior to running the `create-pv-pvc.sh` script, make a copy of the `create-pv-pvc-inputs.yaml` file, and uncomment and explicitly configure the `weblogicDomainStoragePath` property in the inputs file.

 Run the create script, pointing it at your inputs file and an output directory: